Global Hyperbolicity through the Eyes of the Null Distance: Encoding causality

 Note that in our proof, $|y_p - y_q|$ can be chosen arbitrarily large while $\nulld_\tau(p,q) = \pi+ \frac{\pi^3}{4}$ remains the same.
 Therefore the $\nulld_\tau$-ball at $p$ of radius $R > \pi + \frac{\pi^3}{4}$ is unbounded with respect to the usual Euclidean distance. \end{ex}

-\begin{rem}[Global hyperbolicity in Theorem~\ref{thm:causalityglobal} is sharp] Given that in the causal ladder of spacetimes, causal simplicity comes just before global hyperbolicity, the previous Example~\ref{counterexsimple} shows that the assumptions in Theorem~\ref{thm:causalityglobal} are sharp in view of the causal structure required.
-It is, however, still open whether time functions that are not Cauchy temporal encode causality in globally hyperbolic spacetimes.
-In view of our results in Section \ref{sec:equiv}, we conjecture that at least for admissible time functions (see Definition \ref{LaLdef}) this should be the case.
-The next Section, however, shows why instead of dropping the regularity it makes more sense to consider even better temporal functions, namely $h$-steep ones (see Definition \ref{defn:hsteep}). \end{rem}
+Given that in the causal ladder of spacetimes, causal simplicity comes just before global hyperbolicity, the previous Example~\ref{counterexsimple} shows that the assumptions in Theorem~\ref{thm:causalityglobal} are sharp in view of the causal structure required.
+The following and final example shows that even on a globally hyperbolic spacetime, Cauchyness of the time function cannot simply be dropped in Theorem~\ref{thm:admcausalityglobal}.
+This is not surprising, because non-Cauchy temporal functions on globally hyperbolic spacetimes can have a much wilder behavior than their Cauchy counterparts, such as topology changes of the level sets \cite{San2}.

+\begin{ex}[$J^+ = K^+ \subsetneq \nullR_\tau$ for non-Cauchy locally anti-Lipschitz time function in globally hyperbolic spacetime] We show that the (future/past) Cauchy assumption in Theorem~\ref{thm:admcausalityglobal} cannot be relaxed.
+To this end we construct an example that combines aspects of Examples~\ref{counterexK} and \ref{counterexsimple} in the sense that a $\nulld_\tau$-minimizing sequence of piecewise causal curves between certain points approaches both a barrier (in the $x$ direction) \emph{and} runs off to infinity (in the $y$ direction).